rackerlabs/design-system/_docs/principles/accessibility.md

 ### Write meaningful alternative text for images

 Screen readers read the text you enter in the `alt` attribute that you associate with an image.
 If an image provides important contextual information, then use the `alt` attribute to describe what is happening in the picture.
-If you do not add an `<alt>` tag, some screen readers read the name of the image file, which introduces unnecessary confusion and results in a poor user experience.
+If you do not use the `alt` attribute, some screen readers read the name of the image file, which introduces unnecessary confusion and results in a poor user experience.

 If an image is purely decorative, use `aria-hidden="true"`.
 Do not use an empty `alt` attribute.

-The `aria-hidden="true"` also applies to SVG inline images such as icons.
-Inline images require you to add other elements, for example `<title>` and `<description>`, to make them accessible.
+The `aria-hidden="true"` also applies to inline SVG images such as icons.
+Inline SVGs require that you to add other elements, for example `<title>` and `<description>`, to make them accessible.
 For more information about SVGs, see [Accessible SVGs](https://css-tricks.com/accessible-svgs/).

 {% endcolumn %}